mosip/documentation/docs/Registration-Client-Functionality-Draft.md

 The biometric devices connected to the registration machine to perform registration needs to registered devices and hence device validation is a very important process.
 The devices are validated using the master data that is received from the server during sync.
 Once the validation is successful and the device is connected to the registration machine a three way mapping of the center, machine & device is created and synced back to the server.

 ### Capture consent from the resident for data storage and utilization
 For every registration, the registration client provides an option for the operator to mark an individual's consent as Yes or No. The operator marks consent after confirming with the resident.
-Whether the consent is marked as Yes/No, it will not have any impact on issuance of UIN for that resident and the registration processor will not execute any validations in this regard during packet processing.
+Whether the consent is marked as Yes or No, it will not have any impact on issuance of UIN for that resident and the registration processor will not execute any validations in this regard during packet processing.

 ### New registration for an infant
 The registration flow for an infant is slightly different from that of registering an adult.
 The categorization of normal resident and infant is determined based on the age calculated by when the resident provides the date of birth.
 The age of infant is a configurable parameter (in the current configuration age of infant is set to 5 years).